Akeem Davis-Gaither

-Akeem Brian Davis-Gaither (born September 21, 1997) is an American football linebacker for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Appalachian State.
+Akeem Brian Davis-Gaither (born September 21, 1997) is an American professional football linebacker for the Arizona Cardinals of the National Football League (NFL).
+He has previously played in the NFL for the Cincinnati Bengals.
+He played college football for the Appalachian State Mountaineers.

-Early years
+Early life

 Davis-Gaither attended Thomasville High School in Thomasville, North Carolina.
 As a senior in 2015, he had 115 tackles with five sacks and also had eight rushing touchdowns as a running back.
 He committed to Appalachian State University to play college football.

 College career

 Davis-Gaither played at Appalachian State from 2015 to 2019.
 As a senior in 2019, he was the Sun Belt Conference Defensive Player of the Year after recording 101 tackles, five sacks and an interception.
 For his career, Davis-Gaither had 201 tackles, 6.5 sacks and the interception.

 Professional career

+Cincinnati Bengals

-Davis-Gaither was selected by the Cincinnati Bengals in the fourth round with the 107th pick of the 2020 NFL Draft.
+Davis-Gaither was selected by the Cincinnati Bengals in the fourth round with the 107th pick of the 2020 NFL draft.

 In Week 17 against the Baltimore Ravens, Davis-Gaither recorded his first career interception off a pass thrown by Lamar Jackson during the 38–3 loss.

 On November 9, 2021, Davis-Gaither was placed on injured reserve after suffering a foot injury in Week 9.
 In 2022, Davis recorded a career high 46 tackles and his first fumble recovery.
-He also intercepted a pass in the Bengals wildcard playoff win against the Baltimore Ravens.
+He also intercepted a pass in the Bengals wildcard playoff win against the Ravens.

+On March 13, 2024, Davis-Gaither signed a one-year contract extension with the Bengals.